aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 });
 ```

-By default, all tags will be copied to the snapshots of clusters, to disable the same `copyTagsToSnapshot` attribute can be set to `false`.
+By default, `copyTagsToSnaphot` attribute is set to `true` for both `DatabaseCluster` and `DatabaseClusterFromSnapshot` and all tags will be copied to the snapshots of clusters, to disable this, `copyTagsToSnapshot` attribute can be set to `false` as shown below.

 ```ts
 declare const vpc: ec2.Vpc;